 4.76 from 58 votes

-If you like coffee, then you‘ll love my easy recipe for chilled Japanese Coffee Jelly.
-You only need 4 ingredients to make this classic treat to cool down on a hot summer day.
-Top it with fresh whipped cream and sweetened condensed milk for a touch of silky richness.
+If you like coffee, you’ll love this chilled Japanese Coffee Jelly.
+You only need 4 simple ingredients to make this classic cafe treat.

 Get Recipe

-4.76 from 149 votes
+4.66 from 20 votes

 Get Recipe